Marc Koska: 2008 India campaign

 In November 2008, Koska and a SafePoint Trust team led a major media and public-awareness campaign throughout India in an attempt to do something about the prevalence of unsafe injections and the resultant illness and death that they cause in that country.
 They travelled throughout India giving their One Injection, One Syringe message to the media at press conferences for over a week.
 In addition, a specially made PSA entitled Sachin (in both English and Hindi) was repeatedly shown on television channels, radio stations and cinemas across the country.
 Watch the Sachin PSA in English; Sachin PSA in Hindi.
 As a result, SafePoint's message achieved widespread coverage throughout India.

 Koska then met with Anbumani Ramadoss, India's State Minister for Health, who decided to outlaw the use of ordinary syringes, making auto-disable syringes mandatory – initially in Central Government Hospitals with regional State-controlled facilities to follow and, later, in private hospitals as part of a second phase – throughout the whole of India.

 Making the Point is a SafePoint-produced video report on the campaign, culminating in Dr Ramadoss's landmark decision.

 Koska's SafePoint team is currently planning to target Africa next.

 ApiJect Systems Corporation

 In 2018, Marc Koska and Jay Walker co-founded ApiJect Systems, a medical technology company that creates single-use plastic injectors.

-Recognition

-Koska has been recognised for his personal achievements as well as for those of his commercial company, Star Syringe, in the fields of business, innovation, sustainability, product design, health, contribution to society and social responsibility.